Gun law in the Czech Republic: Rules on open and concealed carry

-Carrying firearm while intoxicated is illegal and can lead to heavy fines and loss of the gun license.
-Police often conduct intoxication tests of open-carrying hunters.
+Carrying firearm while intoxicated is illegal and can lead to heavy fines and loss of the firearms authorization.
+Police sometimes conduct intoxication tests of open-carrying hunters.

 The law does not include any "gun-free zones" provisions, apart from general prohibition of firearm carry during protests and demonstrations.
-Public authorities that enact and practically enforce ban on firearm carrying within their premises are legally bound to provide option for storing a short firearm upon entry (either in a safe compliant with the Firearms Act or with a police officer).
+Public authorities that enact and practically enforce ban on firearm carrying within their premises are legally bound to provide option for storing a short firearm upon entry (either in a safe compliant or with a police officer).

 The Czech Republic is a relatively safe country: Prague, with the highest crime rate in the country, still ranks as one of the safest capitals in the European Union.
-Considering the number of E type licenses issued, there are over 260,000 people who can legally carry a firearm for self-defense, of which over 210.000 people actually do so according to a 2024 survey.
+Considering the number of expanded authorizations, there are over 268,000 people who can legally carry a firearm for self-defense, of which over 210.000 people do so at least sometimes, according to a 2024 survey.

 Ammunition and magazine restrictions

-Hollow point ammunition may be used in short firearms subject to acquiring a shall-issue "exemption permit" and is unregulated for use in long firearms.

-Ammunition may be purchased only by a gun license holder.
-Owners of historical firearms (D - category) can also purchase ammunition suitable for their firearm without a gun license.
+Ammunition may be purchased only by a firearms authorization holder.
+Owners of PO and NO category fiearms can also purchase ammunition suitable for their firearm.
+Hollow point bullets for use in short firearms are subject to shall-issue exemption permit.

-High-penetrating (armor-piercing) ammunition is classified as category A.

-Hollow point bullets for use in short firearms are classified in A-I category and available subject to shall-issue exemption permit.
 For use in long firearms, hollow point bullets are treated the same as other types of ammunition.

-There are no restrictions on caliber type, however firearms with caliber larger than 20mm (apart from signal weapons) are classified as category A. Special safe storage requirements apply for those having more than 500, 10,000 and 20,000 cartridges.
+There are no caliber restrictions up to 20mm (apart from signal weapons).
+Firearms with calber larger than 20mm are classified as R1 restricted.
+High-penetrating (armor-piercing) ammunition is classified S1 restricted.
+Special safe storage requirements apply for those having more than 500, 10,000 and 20,000 cartridges.

-A January 2021 amendment of the Firearms Act necessitated by the EU Gun Ban introduced a new category of "over-the-limit magazines", i.e. those holding more than 10/20 rounds for use in long/short firearms.
-These may be used in a B category firearm subject to shall issue exemption permit; previous owners were grandfathered.
+Magazines with 10/20 rounds for use in long/short firearms may be used subject to shall issue exemption permit.

-Armament licences
+Professional firearms licences

-Gun licences equivalent for conducting business with firearms.
-Divided into 11 types.